hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 # Reference
 [reference]: #reference

-A reference implementation of `agtest` is attached to this RFC and versioned with it.
+A reference implementation of `agtest` is attached to this HIPE and versioned with it.
 It should act as an oracle for any other implementations.

 # Drawbacks